-- Develop a unique, personal style by wearing clothes with fun names, like “romper” or “skivvies.”
-I have no idea what skivvies are, but when I find one, you can bet I’ll be wearing it to work with a bowler hat and cane or something.
+Express your originality by wearing clothes with fun names like “romper” or “skivvies.”
+I have no idea what a skivvy is, but when I find one, you can bet I’ll be wearing it to work with a bowler hat and cane or something.

-- Don’t do things that everyone expects you to do
+6. Don’t do what everyone expects you to do

 Unless we’re talking about Patience the roller derby chick that hip-checked my robot at Maker Faire.
 She’s all about vice, by the look of her tattoos.

 So in parting, college grads, you never know what you’re headed for in this crazy life.
 If you fall down or lose your way, stay there for a while, or forever if necessary.
 Because sideways is the direction of the future!
 Sideways, young grads!